DDMAL/UMIL/README.md

 ### Debugging

-When installed with `DEVELOPMENT=true` in the `.env` file, some additional modules are included in the application container that provide debugging tools: `django-extensions` and `django-debug-toolbar`.
+When installed with `MODE=dev` in the `.env` file, some additional modules are included in the application container that provide debugging tools: `django-extensions` and `django-debug-toolbar`.
 The debugging toolbar provided by `django-debug-toolbar` is shown when viewing the development server in the browser.
 The development installation runs the `runserver_plus` (provided by `django-extensions`) command automatically, which provides an in-browser debug console when errors are raised in the application. `django-extensions` also provides additional tools potentitally useful for development.
 Further information can be found at [module documentation](https://django-extensions.readthedocs.io/en/latest/command_extensions.html).

 ## Installation for Deployment